Depending on the expected performance and fatigue life, band saw blades can be constructed of one piece or two pieces of steel.

-The Construction of Different Blade Types
+The Construction of Each Blade Type

 There are many different type of blades depending on the material that needs to be cut, the life expectancy, and the cutting rate desired.

-Bi-Metal Bandsaw Blades
+Bi-Metal Bandsaw Blades Construction

 A high speed steel edge material is electron beam welded to fatigue resistant spring steel backing.
 This type of construction provides the ultimate combination of cutting performance and longer fatigue life.